TopineurInc/Glados/TOPINEUR_MIGRATION.md

 **Q: Why Topineur instead of sticking with Lisp?**
 A: Part 2 requires a non-S-expression syntax, and Topineur adds modern features (effects, ownership) that make the language suitable for real-world use.

-**Q: Is all the Lisp code thrown away?**
+**Q: What happened to the Lisp toolchain?**
-A: No!
-The VM, bytecode format, and compilation pipeline architecture are reused.
-We're replacing the frontend (parser) and adding new features (type system, effects).
+A: It has been removed from the main branch.
+Legacy sources live only in history; all active work targets Topineur.

 **Q: How long will this take?**
 A: 6-10 weeks for one developer to implement everything.
 4-5 weeks for a minimal viable version for defense.